typelevel/cats-mtl/docs/src/main/mdoc/mtl-classes/handle.md

 ---
 layout: docs
-title:  "ApplicativeHandle"
+title:  "Handle"
 section: "mtlclasses"
-source: "core/src/main/scala/cats/mtl/ApplicativeHandle.scala"
+source: "core/src/main/scala/cats/mtl/Handle.scala"
-scaladoc: "#cats.mtl.ApplicativeHandle"
+scaladoc: "#cats.mtl.Handle"
 ---

-## ApplicativeHandle
+## Handle

-`ApplicativeHandle[F, E]` extends `FunctorRaise` with the ability to also handle raised errors.
+`Handle[F, E]` extends `Raise` with the ability to also handle raised errors.
 It adds the `handleWith` function, which can be used to recover from errors and therefore allow continuing computations.